 But thanks to fashion and modern trends, it’s unlikely that correctly fitting footwear is going to explode onto the market and change "toe-attire" any time soon.

 Fortunately, there are some things you can do to help your toes and hopefully banish a lot of the discomfort.

 Wear proper shoes to prevent bad toes.

 First of all, finding the best shoe-fit you can will be a good first step.
 Avoid a pointed toe box and choose shoes where your longest toe doesn’t touch the end of the toe box/toe area.
 Softer material may also help.

 Following that, it is possible to correct the misalignment of your toes, and it doesn’t have to involve surgery (which should really only be considered if all other options have been explored, and if the individual is experiencing severe pain on a daily basis).

 Regardless of whether your complaint is that of bunions or hammer toe, you can help your long-suffering tootsies by treating them to a regular exercise program, as well as massage, to ease out any stiffness.

 This video from The Health Channel gives some simple and effective exercises that can be done at home or work to help relieve hammertoe pain.

 There are also a number of corrective gadgets on the market, such as toe spacers, which can go a long way to help realign toes.

-The user can wear them on their own, under socks, or in a correctly-fitting shoe.
+You can wear them on their own, under socks, or in a correctly-fitting shoe.